ioggstream/python-course/connexion-101/README.md

 secure, resilient and well-documented, following web standars, such as OpenAPI, HTTP and JSON-LD.

-We’ll adopt a contract-first approach to ensure clarity and consistency, while also discussing when code-first tools like FastAPI can be safely used.
+We'll adopt a contract-first approach to ensure clarity and consistency, while also discussing when code-first tools like FastAPI can be safely used.

 A methodological introduction will guide you in aligning business goals with technical implementation using the “API Canvas”.

-Finally, we’ll explore strategies for maintaining consistency across APIs in multi-organization ecosystems, including:
+Finally, we'll explore strategies for maintaining consistency across APIs in multi-organization ecosystems, including:

 enforcing API guidelines for service management and security.